 A single supplement is an additional charge for walkers booking single accommodation (a room for one person).
 The total tour price per person requesting a single room is the price per person plus the single supplement.
 The supplement covers the extra costs associated with accommodating a single person in their own room.

 It is not possible to bring your dog on Hillwalk Tours hiking holidays.
 Unfortunately, the majority of our accommodation providers do not accept pets of any kind.

 Yes, bus and train tickets can be purchased online in advance of your trip.
 Specific transport information is available on the tour pages of each hiking region.
-For example, visit our West Highland Way travel information page.
+See the Travel Info section for each tour for more information.

 We can generally arrange for you to park at your first B&B. If you are bringing your car, please contact us in advance.